bkeegs/bkeegs.github.io/_posts/2017-02-07-chinese-for-ee.markdown

 categories: blog
 ---

-This first post to show Chinese electrical engineering
+# Chinese for EE's Pt.
+1

+First post in a series to cover basic vocab needed for communicating with electronics suppliers and manufacturers located in China.
+This first post will cover some general EE terms, as well as common electrical devices/tools.

 | 中文          | Pinyin           | English  |
 | ------------- |:-------------:| -----:|